-- Encourage donors to submit a selfie after they have donated with a short note on why they are donating plasma!
-They can also post on their own social media using the following hashtags: #DonatePlasmaToday #HelpPANSPANDASpatients #PANSPANDASawareness #Plasma #ASPIREtoHelp #IVIGforPANS
+- Encourage donors to submit a selfie after donating with a short note on why they are donating plasma!
+They can also post on their social media using the following hashtags: #DonatePlasmaToday #HelpPANSPANDASpatients #PANSPANDASawareness #Plasma #ASPIREtoHelp #IVIGforPANS

 - Keep encouraging people to donate.

 - After the drive, be sure to thank your donors!

 - Remind donors to make their follow-up appointment within six months.

 ASPIRE Plasma Donation Campaign Toolkit (8.5×11)

 We highly encourage you to host a Plasma Donating Campaign.
 It is an easy process.

 Please contact ASPIRE’s Plasma Drive Coordinator to be put on the master calendar, the website, and social media.
 Please provide the following information: